kieran-mackle/AutoTrader/docs/source/index.md

 AutoTrader `v0.7.0` has been released!
 Make sure to check out the [changelog](changelog) when upgrading for details on the breaking changes and latest features.

-## Contact
-If you have any other queries or suggestions, please [raise an issue](https://github.com/kieran-mackle/AutoTrader/issues) on the GitHub repository or send me an [email](mailto:kemackle98@gmail.com).

 ## Index
 Looking for something specific?
 Try the search bar on the left, or take a look through the {ref}`index <genindex>`.